Framework-R-D/phlex-design/doc/ch_conceptual_design/algorithms.rst

 - :cpp:`phlex::handle<P>` — a lightweight object that provides read-only access to a data product as well as any metadata associated with it

 For each of these cases, the data product itself remains immutable.
+A Python algorithm can receive a `phlex::handle` or a direct reference to the data product.
+There is no equivalent language support for read-only access, but it will be enforced where possible.

 Whereas data products may to be copied, resources of type :cpp:`R` may not.
 The following types are therefore supported: